 That way, the flow of goods and capital concentrates on military production.
 In turn, the people can aid the war effort.
 We can look at the First and Second World Wars as great examples.

-The First World War and the Second involved multiple fronts, so we will talk about America more often Still, keep in mind that the other countries involved performed similar measures.
+The First World War and the Second involved multiple fronts, so we will talk about America more often.
+Still, remember that the other countries affected performed similar measures.

 The United States had a period of great economic development from 1914 to 1918.
-Europeans began buying US goods for the war as it maintained neutrality within that time.
+Europeans began buying US goods for the war as it maintained neutrality.

 The United States entered the First World War in 1917.
-This was when it started massive government spending to shift industrial production and start a war economy.
+This was when it started massive government spending to shift industrial production and create a war economy.

 What’s more, the war provided jobs to roughly three million people.
 This caused the unemployment rate to drop from 7.9% to 1.4% as more people enlisted for military service.

-The impact lingered even after the War as the United States economy changed its course of action.
+The impact lingered even after the War as the United States economy changed.
 Back then, it was a net debtor in international financial markets.

-Due to WWI, the US started to invest huge sums of money in other countries, especially Latin America.
-The War also weakened Great Britain, allowing New York to take over the role of the world’s leading financial hub.
+Due to WWI, the US invested huge sums of money in other countries, especially Latin America.
+The War also weakened Great Britain, allowing New York to become t,” h e world’s leading financial hub.

 Read More: How Economic Sanctions Work